APACTestDrive/CloudNative_AppDev/DEMOscript.md

 With reference to the architecture diagram above, describe the application.
 The application basically consists of two parts:

 1. The user interface that is built using Oracle JET framework, packaged as a WAR file and deployed to a Java Cloud Service instance
-2. The Reward Service is a Microservice written in Node.js, packaged as a ZIP file and deployed to an Application Container Cloud Service instance
+2. The Reward Service is a Microservice written in Node.js, packaged as a ZIP file and deployed to an Application Container Cloud Service instance with a ACCS Cache to cache customer data

-The application flow
+The application flows like this:

-* Customer data is stored in Database Cloud Service and is also cached in Application Container Cloud Cache instance.
-* Customer logs into the Cafe Supremo JET UI frontend on her mobile phone to check her rewards account.
+1. A customer logs into the Cafe Supremo JET UI frontend on her mobile phone to check her rewards account
-* This makes a REST API call to the Node.js Rewards Service on ACCS instance
+2. This makes a REST API call to the Node.js Rewards Service on the ACCS instance
+3. The Reward Service looks up the customer database for the customer details and cache it in the ACCS Cache
+4. Returns the rewards detail back to JET UI frontend

-The JET UI and the Reward Service are being developed in parallel independent of each other, by two different teams.
+The JET UI and the Reward Service are being developed in parallel independent of each other, by two different teams:

+1. The JET UI frontend is developed in JET, basically Java Script
+2. The Reward Service microservice is developed in Node.js
+3. The source code are stored in separate Git repositories to provide isolation and built differently

+* Show the Cafe Supremo JET UI frontend to the audience

 ![](images/cafehome.png)

-* Mirror your mobile phone by opening your browser in the Developer Tools mode for a Mobile Device
+* Either mirror your mobile phone on screen or open your browser in the Developer Tools mode to simulate a Mobile Device
 * Enter Café Supremo URL - `http://<JCS IP address>/cafesupremo` in your browser
 * Click on the hamburger icon at the top left hand corner of the Cafe Supremo home page